EJohannaMD/ClimaMetrics/docs/INDICATORS.md

 - **Example**: AWD = 5.2°C means the ambient is on average 5.2°C above base temperature

 ### Special Note
-AWD is exported with column name **"Environment"** instead of zone names, as it represents outdoor conditions.
+AWD is exported with **all 8,760 hours** as a single "Environment" variable, representing complete outdoor climate conditions throughout the year.
+ALPHA is pre-calculated internally using AWD filtered to match IOD's occupied hours, ensuring a fair comparison while preserving full climate data for analysis.

 ---